Healing Ourselves and the Earth.

 At the center of this sacred hoop you have said that I should make the tree to bloom.

-Great Spirit, Great Spirit, my Grandfather--with running tears I must say now that the tree has never bloomed.
+"With tears running, O Great Spirit, Great Spirit, my Grandfather--with running tears I must say now that the tree has never bloomed.

 A pitiful old man, you see me here, and I have fallen away and have done nothing.
 Here at the center of the world, where you took me when I was young and taught me; here, old, I stand, and the tree is withered, Grandfather, my Grandfather!